 One possible explanation for our results is that many manufacturers have been in the market longer, and their historical performance have endowed them with expertise, knowhow and managerial practices which have increased their productivity.
 This is related to the phenomenon called learning curve in engineering or learning by doing in economics.

-Instead, many R&D firms are still relatively young; it is feasible, therefore, that there is still room for them to optimize their processes and value chains and improve their productivity and efficiency.
+Instead, many R&D firms are still relatively young, and specialize in particular niches of very risky products, with high rates of failure.
+It is feasible, therefore, that there is still room for them to optimize their processes and value chains and improve their productivity and efficiency.
+Although they display smaller levels of efficiency, on average, than pharmaceuticals, they are reducing the gap with the latter.

 Our findings suggest as well that larger firms are more efficient but only beyond a certain threshold of income, located around 500 million euros.
 Companies above this figure are considerably more efficient, suggesting the possibility of scale economies for high levels of turnover.